 From 2003-2004, Merritt was invited to be one of the creators for the Cirque du Soleil show Zumanity (NYNY Hotel and Casino), an exploration of sensuality and peak human performance, for which she created large-scale multimedia projections from erotic images she had captured of the performers.

 In 2008 she wrote an ‘insect circus’ inspired by her observations of the insect world and celebrating the importance of biodiversity.
 She licensed the rights to Cirque du Soleil and the circus became OVO, still touring.

 Her most recent photo book, “Sexual Selection” a comparative artistic study of sex in the human, plant and insect worlds was released in May 2012.
 The work incorporates scientific insights with her artistic practice unveiling an untapped sexual beauty and eroticism hidden within all species.
 She took the theme of Sexual Selection further by using 3D printing technologies to create never before seen sculptures of spider erections (2013).

-Her most recent projects include being creative director of a live fetish arts performance, and the founder of Permission® productions and Rides®.
+Preceeding her latest work in Ukraine, her recent projects include being creative director of a live fetish arts performance, and the founder of Permission® productions and Rides®.